masasam/ansible-setup-server/README.md

 	chmod 600 authorized_keys
 	curl https://github.com/masasam.keys >> ~/.ssh/authorized_keys ← Register public key registered with github

 Return to root

 	systemctl enable sshd
 	systemctl start sshd

 Set host name

 	hostname archlinux

 vi /etc/hosts

 	127.0.0.1   localhost.localdomain   localhost archlinux

 vi /etc/pam.d/su

 	# Remove comment out
 	auth required pam_wheel.so use_uid

 visudo

-    #Defaults    requiretty(Confirm whether commented out)

-    ## User privilege specification
-    root ALL=(ALL) ALL
-    ansible ALL=(ALL) ALL

-    # Uncomment to allow members of group wheel to execute any command
-    %wheel ALL=(ALL) ALL

-    ## Same thing without a password
-    %wheel ALL=(ALL) NOPASSWD: ALL
+	echo 'ansible ALL=(ALL) ALL' | sudo EDITOR='tee -a' visudo
+	echo '%wheel ALL=(ALL) ALL' | sudo EDITOR='tee -a' visudo
+	echo '%wheel ALL=(ALL) NOPASSWD: ALL' | sudo EDITOR='tee -a' visudo

 ## Install ansible on my machine

 	sudo pacman -S ansible
 	ghq get -p masasam/ansible-setup-server

 ## Perform provisioning by ansible

 	ansible-playbook main.yml

-Write variables and passwords in group_vars/server.yml
-Encrypt server.yml in advance with the following command
+Write variables and passwords in group_vars/server.yml Encrypt server.yml in advance with the following command

 	ansible-vault encrypt server.yml

-If you write the location of the cryptographic password in
-ansible.cfg, you do not have to hit the password each time
-(The contents are only the password)
+If you write the location of the cryptographic password in ansible.cfg, you do not have to hit the password each time (The contents are only the password)

 	vault_password_file = ~/Dropbox/ansible/vault_pass

 What is in server.yml

 	hostname: 'yourhost' ← Linux host name
 	domain: 'yourdomain' ← Main domain